From Theory to Application: A Practical Introduction to Neural Operators in Scientific Computing: Introduction

 \section{Introduction}

 Neural operators have emerged as powerful tools for approximating solution operators of parametric partial differential equations (PDEs).
-Their key advantages include learning highly nonlinear mappings between function spaces and effectively reducing modeling errors when observational data is available, even if the underlying models are poorly formed.
-Additionally, their capacity for fast evaluations makes them particularly valuable in applications like real-time optimization and control.
+Their key advantage lies in learning mappings between infinite-dimensional function spaces, enabling efficient surrogate modeling for complex systems.
+In addition, their ability to provide rapid evaluations makes them particularly attractive for applications such as optimization, control, and inverse problems.